Note: This article can be useful for those who are the victims of infidelity, but I wrote another article particularly for them as well.

 Go very, very slowly.
 Do not rush.
 Your relationship is worth the investment of time, care, and energy it will take to heal your relationship with your spouse and explore new options.
 Be patient with yourself, your partner(s), and your relationships.
-Go as slow as is comfortable for the most conservative, slowest person involved.
+Go as slow as is comfortable for the most conservative, possibly-reluctant person involved.

 Again, a good marriage counselor can be a godsend in this process.
 Someone who is accepting and supportive of both polyamory and monogamy is best.
 It isn’t always easy to find poly-friendly counselors, but I have found that good therapists are often more open to considering polyamory as a workable relationship model than you may think.
 The Open List is a good place to start looking.